krwenholz/krwenholz.github.io/index.md

 certain awesome computing company here in Washington state.

 My current projects are to

- * finish my Honors Senior Thesis. . . on something I haven't though of yet.
+    * finish my Honors Senior Thesis. . . on something.
     * launch the first product for CentsLess LLC.

 ### My Posts (however few they may be) ###